initialxy/initialxy-points/docs/app-state.md

 # initialxy-points App Documentation

 ## Overview
-initialxy-points is a full-stack Nuxt.js application designed to help track points that kids earn and redeem them for rewards.
-The app has separate interfaces for parents and kids, with role-based access control.
+initialxy-points is a full-stack Nuxt.js application designed to help track points that children earn and redeem them for rewards.
+The app has separate interfaces for parents and children, with role-based access control.

 ## Project Structure